 All this while Anthony Hopkins listens intently as Benedict, asking questions and making comments that lead to many of the films funnier moments.
 While Pryce’s Bergoglio is expectedly humble, the movie portrays Benedict with a level of personal insight and wit that I personally did not expect.

-I can’t speak to the veracity of the story but it’s well told and well acted by Pryce and Hopkins both.
-One of the great joys of film watching is when you can sit back and watch two master thespians work together and play off one another and this is definitely one of those times.
+I can’t speak to the story’s veracity, but it’s well told and well acted by Pryce and Hopkins both.
+One of the great joys of film watching is when you can sit back and watch two master thespians work together and play off one another, and this is definitely one of those times.